-We have recently expanded our business through the PAI acquisition and the anticipated Primedica acquisition and we plan to continue to grow our business through acquisitions of businesses and technologies and the formation of alliances.
+We have recently expanded our business through the acquisitions of PAI and Primedica and we plan to continue to grow our business through acquisitions of businesses and technologies and the formation of alliances.
 However, businesses and technologies may not be available on terms and conditions we find acceptable.
 Even if completed, acquisitions and alliances involve numerous risks which may include: